Kohei Saito on the end of progress. Surviving in the ruins of capitalism

 Gert Scobel

-Born in Aachen in 1959, Gert Scobel is one of Germany’s most renowned s… This text was shortened for this overview.
+Gert Scobel was born in Aachen in 1959.
+He is a science journalist… This text was shortened for this overview.
 Follow the more-link to read the full text.

 Kohei Saito